 - I do it on Voxer, through “walkie-talkie” audio and text messages with colleagues.

 - I do it via email, through check-ins with acquaintances, friends, prospective clients, and people I’ve lost touch with.

 - If and when the pandemic ends, I’ll resume doing it face-to-face, at events and in coffee shops.

 Fresh, new lead magnets

-I’ve added several new lead magnets to my arsenal, and I created nurture email campaigns for each lead magnet.
+I regularly rotate new lead magnets into my lineup, and I create nurture email campaigns for each lead magnet.
 This gives me more opportunities to deliver value-packed content to subscribers, and it gives new subscribers more opportunities to know me on a deeper level.